sb-archive/whats-for-lunch/README.md

   If you choose to do this please use the average rating for a restaurant when picking where we eat today.
 Fair is fair.
 * More bonus points if you send us a link to your app, live on Heroku (https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)

+## Evaluation:
+We will be checking your app for functionality, code readability, and presence of (but not necessarily quality of) tests.